 Here are five strategies to use:

 It’s never too late – or too early – to paint a clear picture of how your finances could help loved ones prosper beyond your lifetime.
 Knowing that you want to pass down your assets as a financial legacy is a start.
 Next, you’ll want to crystallize what you’d like it to accomplish for your loved ones.
 Whom do you want to help and how?
 See where your answers fit in with your other financial goals – from short- to long-term – so you can start strategically saving and investing toward the legacy you envision.
-A prioritized financial plan can feed your legacy by growing the wealth that funds it.
+A prioritized retirement plan can feed your legacy by helping grow the wealth that funds it.
 It can also provide extra inspiration.

-“Aligning your legacy with your overall financial plan gives you context around why you’re working so hard and saving – including what you save for the next generations,” says David Staples, a Virginia-based CFP.
+“Aligning your legacy with your overall financial plan gives you context around why you’re working so hard and saving – including what you save for the next generations,” says David Staples, a Virginia-based CFP®.
 “It’s peace of mind, a road map so that one day all your hard work will pay off for you and those you love.”

-Speaking with loved ones openly about being beneficiaries can position them to confidently take the reins of the strong financial plan you’ve built.
+Speaking with loved ones openly about being beneficiaries can position them to confidently take the reins of the retirement plan you’ve built.
 “If you’re not yet comfortable talking dollar amounts, you’ll want to at least make sure your family knows where your plan documents and the assets they cover are located and managed,” Staples says.
 “This makes it easier for them to gain their bearings before needing to coordinate and make decisions about the legacy they receive.”